nlp-tlp/redcoat/README.md

     $ mongod

+If you receive an error message along the lines of "NonExistentPath: Data directory C:\data\db not found", you'll need to create an empty folder in your C drive called "data" and a folder called "db" inside that folder.

 Then, clone this repository into a folder and navigate there by running the commands:

     $ git clone https://github.com/Michael-Stewart-Webdev/redcoat.git